 - Employee training and development

-They are responsible to look for updates in the department’s and organization’s policies to maintain a better and sustainable working environment for the employee labor force.
+They look for updates in the department’s and organization’s policies to maintain a better and sustainable working environment for the labor force.

-In addition to that, they look after the most basic HR operation which is the recruitment process.
-They assist the administrators and managers in screening the job applications and analyzing them based on the organizational requirements and work goals.
+In addition to that, they look after the recruitment process.
+They assist the administrators in keeping the record and managers in screening job applications and analyzing them based on organizational criteria and work goals.

-An HR generalist is also responsible to work for better employee relations management.
-They are expected to provide valuable insights that enhance the relationship between employees and their relation with the management.
+An HR generalist works to develop better employee relations management.
+They must provide valuable insights that enhance the relationship between employees and their relationship management.

-Furthermore, they are responsible for employee safety, wellness education, and welfare.
-Thus, they work to introduce strategies that keep organizational employees safe and enhance their wellness.
+Furthermore, they work for employee safety, wellness education, and welfare.
+Thus, their duties involve contributing towards the development of strategies that keep organizational employees safe and enhance their wellness.

-This employee welfare and good relationship management then lead them to look after the HR processes like the employee bonus, compensation, and benefit programs.
+Taking care of employee welfare and good relationship management involves looking after employee bonuses, compensation, and benefit programs.

 HR generalists also establish the organizational values and culture and communicate these company trends with the employees to maintain the culture.
 On top of that, they also help the HR managers in developing business strategies that work for the betterment of business growth and employee experience.

-In short, we can say that the HR generalist is responsible for people’s duties, and works to hire the best talent for the organization’s needs.
+In short, we can say that an HR generalist is responsible for people’s duties, and works to hire the best talent for the organization’s needs.

 What Does an HR Administrator Do?

-HR administrators are responsible to handle the employee and organizational paperwork such as managing employee work records, department progress reports, and updating employee record databases.
+HR administrators handle employee and organizational paperwork such as employee work records, department progress reports, and employee record databases.

-Furthermore, HR administrators also take part in the employee onboarding processes by performing tasks related to the new hire paperwork and arranging new hires’ office tools like laptops, desks, and tables.
+They take part in the employee onboarding processes by performing tasks related to the new hire paperwork and arranging new hires’ office tools like laptops, desks, and tables.
 On top of that, HR administrators also assist the new employees by giving them a tour of the organization, their department, and their workspace.
-Furthermore, they also set up orientations and team meetings for the new workforce in the organization.
+Furthermore, they set up training programs, orientations, and team meetings for the new workforce in the organization.

-In addition to all the above responsibilities, they are responsible for the paperwork-related duties associated with the employee compensation and benefits programs.
-These tasks involve the processing of bonus payments, maintaining financial records, and working on employee health and safety insurance programs.
+HR administrators handle the paperwork associated with employee compensation and benefits programs.
+They ensure the smooth processing of bonus payments, maintaining financial records, and working on employee health and safety insurance programs.

-The majority of the HR administrator’s day time is spent in employee communications and tackling employee personal information along with processing the employee benefits and compensation cheques.
+A majority of an HR administrator’s day time is spent in employee communications.
+They tackle employee personal information, and process employee benefits, and compensation cheques.
 While less than half of their day time is spent on fulfilling duties like employee education and training programs and staffing duties.

-We can say that HR administrators do not perform any strategic or operational activities in the human resources department.
-They are more inclined toward fulfilling administrative duties and thus their role is not much technical in comparison to their fellow HR workers and teammates.
+HR administrators do not perform any strategic or operational activities in the human resources department.
+Their role is inclined towards fulfilling administrative duties and hence does not involve looking after technical HR processes in comparison to other technical HR roles.

 Who Earns More: HR Generalists or HR Administrators?

-According to Glassdoor, HR generalists earn an average of $69k per year in the United States.
-This salary includes base pay of $51k per year, along with some additional allowances of $17k per year.
-This means an HR generalist earns almost $6k per month.
+According to Glassdoor, HR generalists earn an average of $64k per year in the United States.
+This salary includes base pay of $59k per year, along with some additional allowances of $4-5k per year.

-However, HR administrators earn $65k per year in the United States.
-This salary includes a base salary of $45k per year, with $20k as additional allowances.
-This means that an HR administrator in the United States earns $5.4k per month.
+However, HR administrators earn $53k per year in the United States.
+They have a base salary of $50k per year, with $2-3k as additional allowances.

-Thus, based on these numbers, an HR generalist generally earns more than an HR administrator in the United States.
-These numbers also testify to the fact that the Human resources generalists are senior to HR administrators in the HR department.
+Thus, based on these numbers, an HR generalist earns more than an HR administrator in the United States.
+These numbers also testify to the fact that the human resources generalists are senior to HR administrators in the HR department.

-Now that we have already discussed their job responsibilities, salaries, and collaboration of HR generalists with HR administrators, let’s break down their skills, career paths, and work methodologies into visible differences for your ease.
-Below we provide detailed information regarding the skills, methodologies, and human resources career path for both these roles:
+Now that you know the job responsibilities, salaries, and collaboration of HR generalists with HR administrators, let’s break down their skills, career paths, and work methodologies into visible differences for your ease.

-HR generalist and HR administrator are two different roles with completely different work methodologies.
+HR generalist and HR administrator are two different roles with different work methodologies.

-An HR generalist follows a people-oriented work methodology, which means that major time of a day is spent handling the people that are the employees of the organization.
-They are responsible to onboard, guiding, and training the employees based on the organization’s requirements and culture.
+An HR generalist follows a people-oriented work methodology, which means that major time in their day is spent handling the people that are the employees of the organization.
+They onboard, guide, and train the employees based on the organization’s requirements and culture.

 On the other hand, an HR administrator follows a paper-oriented work methodology, which means that they have to look after all the organization’s HR documentation, employee records, HR progress reports, job application handling, and maintenance of HR databases.

-As stated earlier, both these roles have different duties and responsibilities, thus they exhibit different skillsets too.
-As an HR generalist is a bit of a diluting role, their skillset is also diluting.
-Here’s a list of skills mandatory for an HR generalist to exhibit:
+HR generalists and HR administrators exhibit different skill sets because of different work methodologies.
+As an HR generalist is a dynamic role, their skillset is also homogenous.
+Here’s a list of mandatory HR generalist skills: